 Day One: Check In & Welcome Dinner Featuring Chef’s Tasting Menu

-• Check into the property and your Cooking Vacations Welcome Bag with Prosecco.
+- Check into the property and enjoy your Cooking Vacations Welcome Bag with Prosecco.

-• Welcome Dinner including a Chef’s Tasting dinner with a full-course menu featuring local fare with a toast of wine included.
+- Later in the evening, enjoy your Welcome Dinner, including a Chef’s Tasting dinner with a full-course menu featuring local fare with a toast of wine included.

 Day Two: Spa Treatment 1 & Cooking Class 1

-• In the afternoon, tie on your apron and get cooking in your first hands-on traditional Umbrian cooking class creating a full course dinner.
-Dinner follows and includes the foods that were made in the cooking class with a a toast of wine included.
+- In the afternoon, tie on your apron and get cooking in your first hands-on traditional Umbrian cooking class, creating a full-course menu.
+Dinner follows and includes the foods that were made in the cooking class, with a toast of white or red wine included.

 Day Three: Visit Assisi and Spello, and Wine Tasting with Umbrian Dinner

-• Following breakfast, meet your driver for a full day excursion to Assisi and Spello.
-Discover the two Umbrian towns with your driver.
-Spello, nestled between Assisi and Foligno, holds the prestigious honor as being awarded one of “The Most Beautiful Villages of Italy” group thanks to its natural beauty, culture and heritage.
-This small village is picturesque and famous for its colorful flower boxes that adorn homes, shops, wine bars and restaurants.
+- Following breakfast, meet your driver for a full-day excursion to Assisi and Spello.
+Discover the two Umbrian towns.
+Visit Spello, nestled between Assisi and Foligno, hailed as “The Most Beautiful Villages of Italy,” due to its natural beauty, culture, and heritage.
+This small village is picturesque and famous for its colorful flower boxes that adorn homes, shops, wine bars, and restaurants.
 You will also visit Assisi, home to Saint Francis.
-Explore this beautiful home to the The Basilica of Saint Francis of Assisi and brimming with small shops, beautiful restaurants, and churches.
+Explore the beautiful

-• Dinner follows and includes a Chef’s Tasting Diner featuring a full course Umbrian menu, with wine included.
+- Dinner follows and includes a Chef’s Tasting Dinner featuring a full-course Umbrian menu, with wine included.

 Day Four: Spa Treatment 2 & Cooking Class 2

-• Lunch is on your own and can be ordered at the property’s outdoor caffe or indoors.
+- Lunch is on your own and can be ordered at the property’s outdoor cafe.

-• Later in the afternoon, tie on your apron for Cooking Class 2.
-You’ll prepare a traditional menu using the freshest ingredients from the property’s organic garden.
-Dinner follows and includes the foods that were made in the cooking class with a toast of local wine
+- Later in the afternoon, tie on your apron for Cooking Class 2.
+You’ll prepare a traditional Umbrian menu.
+Everyone enjoys the food that was prepared in the cooking class with a toast of local white or red wine.

-• Dinner is on your own, with suggestions provided or you can dine at the property
+- Dinner is on your own, with suggestions provided, or you may dine at the property.

-Day 6: Wine Tour and Tasting Lunch at Umbrian Vineyard
+Day 6: Umbrian Wine Tour and Tasting Lunch at the Vineyard

-• Following breakfast, meet your driver for a half day excursion to an award-winning Umbria vineyard.
-Tour the vineyard, cantina and then enjoy a wine tasting with six wines from the property and an olive oil tasting.
-Your wine tasting is paired with a four-course traditional Umbrian menu served on their panoramic terrace.
+- Following breakfast, meet your driver for a half-day excursion to an award-winning Umbria vineyard.
+Tour the vineyard, cantina, then enjoy a wine tasting with six wines from the property and an olive oil tasting.
+Your wine tasting is paired with a four-course traditional Umbrian lunch served on their panoramic terrace.

-• Dinner is on your own, with suggestions provided or you can dine at the property.
+- Dinner is on your own, with suggestions provided, or you may dine at the property.

 Day 7: Check out & Arrivederci

-• Check out and transfer to Perugia train station.
+- Check out and transfer to the Perugia train station.

 Program Includes:

-• Welcome Dinner featuring a Chef’s Tasting Dinner with a full course dinner featuring local cuisine with wine included.
+- Welcome Dinner featuring a Chef’s Tasting Dinner with a full course menu featuring local cuisine with wine included.

-• 2 Hands-on cooking classes preparing traditional Umbrian fare followed by lunch with the foods prepared in class with a toast of local wine.
+- 2 Hands-on cooking classes preparing traditional Umbrian fare.
+Following, everyone enjoys the food that was prepared in the cooking class with a toast of local white or red wine.

-• 1 Spa treatments in the villa’s spa and wellness center with a licensed professional.
+- 2 Spa treatments with a licensed professional.

-• Full Day excursion to Deruta and Perugia with driver.
+- Full-day excursion to Deruta and Perugia with our driver.

-• Full Day excursion to Assisi and Spello with driver.
+- Full-day excursion to Assisi and Spello with our driver.

-• Cooking Vacations’ Welcome Bag with Chef’s apron, recipe book and Prosecco.
+- Cooking Vacations’ Welcome Bag with Chef’s apron, Prosecco, and recipe booklet.

 Program Price: